 So how do I manage to compete with the flood of younger teachers?
 All of whom may well be able to bend and stretch and pivot and hold and reach rather better than me?

 Do I still have what it takes?
 Am I still relevant?
 Do students want older yoga teachers?

 I guess the answer is some do and some don’t.
 It all depends on why the student is practicing yoga.

-If a student has not yet dug deep and is still ‘doing yoga’ as a form of exercise like many beginners (and hey – we almost all start there), then chances are they’ll want a yoga teacher who’s a little more spicy than me.
+If a student has not yet dug deep and is still ‘doing yoga’ as a form of exercise like many beginners, then chances are they’ll want a yoga teacher who’s a little more spicy than me.
 Check out the hot and sweaty classes, the power classes, the Astanga classes – they’re full of young (and wannabe young) students.

 There’s no way I can compete with those kind of classes.